 Don’t blitz the ingredients in the food processor for too long.
 A minute or two is usually enough time to get the rustic look we go for in the images above.
 By all means, blend for longer if you want a smoother paste, but I think tapenade looks and tastes infinitely better when it’s more rustic and textured.

 There are infinite ways to serve olive tapenade.
-I love to dip grissini or cheese sticks into the olive tapenade, or spread the tapenade onto baguette slices, pinchos or crostini.
+I love to dip grissini, crunchy cheese sticks or crispy sourdough crackers into the olive tapenade, or you can simply spread the tapenade onto fresh crusty olive sourdough, toasted baguette slices or our crispy homemade croutons, a great use for stale bread!

 Easy Olive Tapenade Recipe